shadowed1/Aurora/README.md

 ### How it works:

-- Steam's virtual machine offers hardware acceleration support that Crostini cannot compete with.
+- Steam's virtual machine offers hardware acceleration support that makes Crostini's poor performance untenable.
 - Downloads Flatpak and its required dependencies from Arch's repository.
 - Extracts Flatpak to ~/opt/flatpak and its dependencies to ~/opt/flatpak-deps
 - Adds .bashrc for flatpak commands to actually work.